A diffusion approach to Stein's method on Riemannian manifolds: Introduction

-has $\mu_\phi$ as its invariant measure, where $\nabla$ and $\Delta$ are the (Riemannian) gradient and Laplace--Bertrami operators, respectively.
+has $\mu_\phi$ as its invariant measure, where $\nabla$ and $\Delta$ are the (Riemannian) gradient and Laplace-Bertrami operators, respectively.
 The operator $L_\phi$ generates mean-zero functions under $\mu_\phi$.

-6pt We address requirement (2) by generalising the approach adopted in \cite{MG} for log-concave measures $\mu$ on $\mathbb{R}^m$.
-In their paper, properties of the solution $f_h$ were examined by considering a coupling of diffusions $X_{t}$ and $Y_{t}$ with same invariant measure $\mu$ starting at distinct points; in particular, Lipschitz continuity of the derivatives of $f_h$ based on analysis of the distance process between $X_t$ and $Y_t$ was established.
-Our approach is based on a generalisation of this method to $\M$.
-Specifically, we first construct a pair of diffusions $X_{t,x}$ and $Y_{t,y}$ on $\M$ starting at $x$ and $y$ with identical generator $L_\phi$ and invariant measure $\mu_\phi$; then through a careful study of the distance process $\rho(X_t,Y_t)$ around neighbourhoods of non-empty cut locus and conjugate locus of $\M$, for each $h$ in $\mathcal{H}$, we establish Lipschitz continuity of first and second derivatives of $f_h$ with constants that depend intimately on the geometry of $\M$.
-These bounds are used to construct upper bounds on the integral metric between $\mu_\phi$ and another probability measure on $\M$ for specific choices of the class of test functions $\mathcal{H}$.
-In particular, using the first order bound on $f_h$, we derive an upper bound on the Wasserstein distance between $\mu_\phi$ and $\mu_\psi$, where $\mu_\psi \propto e^{-\psi}$.
+We address requirement (b) for generalising Stein's method to $\M$ by adapting the approach in \cite{MG} for log-concave measures $\mu$ on $\mathbb{R}^m$ to the manifold setting.
+In their paper, bounds on lower-order derivatives of the solution $f_h$, known as \emph{Stein factors} (see \cite{AR}), were derived by studying the distance between a pair of coupled diffusions $X_{t}$ and $Y_{t}$ with same invariant measure $\mu$ starting at distinct points.
+Analogously, we construct a pair of diffusions $X_{t,x}$ and $Y_{t,y}$ on $\M$ starting at $x$ and $y$ with identical generator $L_\phi$, and study the distance process $\rho(X_{t,x},Y_{t,y})$ around neighbourhoods of non-empty cut loci.
+In particular, when there is no first conjugate point contained in the cut locus to any given point in $\M$ we establish exponential \emph{pathwise} contraction for trajectories of the two diffusions towards their initial points; on the other hand when first conjugate points are present, we establish a similar contraction property that holds on \emph{average}.

-A related analytic approach to study $f_h$ is through the regularity properties of the transition semigroup associated with $L$; see \cite{FSX, CNXY} for example.
-For Riemannian manifolds $\M$, this approach was adopted in a recent paper \cite{JT} wherein Bismut-type formulae \cite{JMB} were derived to estimate second and third derivatives of the Stein-equation solution $f_h$.
+The study of the distance process enables the determination of Stein factors which bound the Lipschitz constants of the solution $f_h$, and its first and second derivatives, where the geometry of $\M$ manifests itself through curvature-dependent terms in the factors.
+The derived bounds on $f_h$, as well as on its first and second derivatives, reduce to the ones of \cite{MG} for $\mathbb R^m$, which we show remain valid for complete, connected flat manifolds.
+The Stein factors are then used to construct upper bounds on integral (semi-)metrics between $\mu_\phi$ and another probability measure on $\M$ for specific choices of the class of test functions $\mathcal{H}$.
+In particular, using the first order bound on $f_h$, we derive an upper bound on the Wasserstein distance between $\mu_\phi$ and $\mu_\psi$.
+A related generalisation of Stein's method to manifolds, based on the approach of \cite{FSX}, can be found in \cite{JT}.